SumiTomohiko/AnAudioPlayer/README.rst

 Known problems and bugs
 =======================

-1. Listing directories takes too long time.
-The author has 3,090 directories under `/sdcard`, searching mp3 files under it needs about 20 seconds.
-Future version will use Android's content provider to shorten it.
-2. Listing files takes long time.
+1. Listing files takes long time.
 The author has about 100 files in one directory, AAP takes about 10 seconds to list it.
-3. AAP does not play next music automatically after current music ends.
+2. AAP does not play next music automatically after current music ends.
 Users must start manually.
-4. AAP cannot handle tablet's rotation completely.
+3. AAP cannot handle tablet's rotation completely.
 If a user rotates his/her tablet, some information will be lost.
-5. There are some critical bugs.
+4. There are some critical bugs.
 The author does not know them still strictly (the author guesses that they are problems around activity's lifecycle).
-6. Staff icon shows which directory is listed.
+5. Staff icon shows which directory is listed.
 It must tell a user which music is playing.
-7. A user must press the play button for more than one times when he/she plays second music.
+6. A user must press the play button for more than one times when he/she plays second music.
 Because AAP does not handle music's stopping.
-8. The player does not show timestamp in sliding the record or the head.
+7. The player does not show timestamp in sliding the record or the head.
-9. When a user comes back to the directory/file list, the list does not show which entry is selected by pink background.
+8. When a user comes back to the directory/file list, the list does not show which entry is selected by pink background.
-10. AAP cannot handle portrait mode well.
+9. AAP cannot handle portrait mode well.
 AAP must have a special layout for portrait mode.
-11. Staff icon is not cool.
+10. Staff icon is not cool.
-12. Buttons' background is not cool.
+11. Buttons' background is not cool.
-13. The arm's curve is not cool.
+12. The arm's curve is not cool.
 Radius must be larger.

 Author
 ======